solo-spice/sospice/docs/source/develop.rst

 If you would like to contribute to ``sospice``, you will first need to create a `fork <https://docs.github.com/en/get-started/quickstart/fork-a-repo>`__ of the main ``sospice`` repository under your GitHub username.

-Next, clone your fork of ``sospice`` to your local machine,
+Next, clone your fork of ``sospice`` to your local machine:

 .. code:: shell

     git clone https://github.com/<your_username>/sospice.git
     cd sospice

-Now add the main ``sospice`` repository as an upstream repository,
+Now add the main ``sospice`` repository as an upstream repository:

 .. code:: shell

     git remote add upstream https://github.com/solo-spice/sospice.git

-You can now keep your fork up to date with main repository by running,
+You can now keep your fork up to date with main repository by running

 .. code:: shell